codidact/feature-development/scoped/flag/hold-others.md

 - If question now has enough votes to put on hold:
     - Question is put on hold (no more answers) and "[on hold]" is added to end of title.
     - Notice is updated to say that this question was put on hold by the community because (insert reasons that were already shown, as before) and is awaiting an edit.
-    - Notification of the state change is sent to all answerers.
+    - Notification of the state change is sent to the OP and all answerers.

 - If number of open votes now equals number of hold votes:
   - Hold notice is removed (for all viewers) but logged in the history.